Common Counselling Therapies Your Clinical Psychologist May Use

 Enhanced cognitive behaviour therapy

 Enhanced cognitive behavioural therapy (CBT-E) has been developed specifically for the treatment of patients with eating disorders.
 CBT-E is highly individualised – your counsellor will create a specific version of the therapy to match the exact eating problem you are experiencing.
-The aim of CBT-E is to achieve long-term improvements in symptoms, by modifying and stabilising eating patterns, and addressing factors that maintain the eating disorder.
+CBT-E aims to achieve long-term improvements in symptoms by modifying and stabilising eating patterns and addressing factors that maintain the eating disorder.

-CBT-E may be used by your therapist if you are a person who is experiencing an eating disorder.
+Your therapist may use CBT-E if you are a person who is experiencing an eating disorder.

-Schema therapy combines elements of approaches such as CBT, psychoanalysis, attachment theory and emotion-focused therapy to help ensure your emotional needs are met in a healthy way that doesn’t cause distress.
+Schema therapy combines elements of approaches such as CBT, psychoanalysis, attachment theory and emotion-focused treatment to help ensure your emotional needs are met in a healthy way that doesn’t cause distress.
 Your counsellor will work with you to uncover and understand your schemas – unhelpful patterns you may have developed as a child if your emotional needs weren’t met – and assist you to start healing these.
-The aim of Schema therapy is to help you develop a strong, healthy adult mode and relationship with yourself that can help you heal and regulate your schemas.
+Schema therapy aims to help you create a robust and healthy adult model and relationship with yourself to help you recover and regulate your schemas.

 Our area of service and how to contact us

-We provide clinical psychology services to people over the age of 18 in the Newcastle, Lake Macquarie and Hunter area.
+We provide clinical psychology services to people over 18 in the Newcastle, Lake Macquarie and Hunter areas.
 Our office is located in Newcastle West (near the corner of Bellevue and Hunter Streets), and we can also provide online-based services.

-Visit our Contact us page for more information about how to get in touch and a map of our location in Newcastle.
+Visit our Contact Us page for more information about how to contact us and a map of our location in Newcastle.